bakks/butterfish/t5notes.md

 - T5 Testing

-  - From what I gather and based on testing, it has been trained mostly for language translation and summarization.
+  - Based on testing, T5 is most usef for language translation and summarization.
 It's not really useful for code generation like GPT.
+  - I got this working locally, tried it in the Hugging Face python library, a tried it with a [Replicate implementation](https://replicate.com/devxpy/flan-t5).
   - Quality ranges based on which size model you use.
 The small ones are pretty brain dead but the bigger ones are not great either relative to GPT.

 - ONNX